 Final Thoughts

-I really like the fact this gun is iconic in its overall look.
+I really like the fact that this gun is iconic in its overall look.
 But a few of the major drawbacks for me come down to functional controls and accessories.

 That's a pretty big deal.